xIRoXaSx/TwitchNotifier/TwitchNotifier/docs/configuration.md

 <br/>

 ## 📝 Conditions
-In each eventnode you can define a condition (**case sensitive**) which must be met before the web request will be sent.
+In each eventnode you can define a condition (**case sensitive**) which must be met before the web request (the embed) will be sent.
 The syntax of those conditions are inspired by common comparison operators.
-It can be as easy as `true` and `false` but can also be more specific.
+It can be as easy as `true` and `false` but can also be more specific and complex.
 If a condition is not set (empty / null) the statement check will be skipped => embed will be sent.
 In the condition statements [placeholders](https://github.com/xIRoXaSx/TwitchNotifier/wiki/Placeholders) can be used as well!
 Conditions can help you to **customize** your embeds even more!